mreider/agilemarkdown/docs/index.md

 - **Assigned**: The engineer who will work on the story.
 You can see what stories they are working on using the `am work` command, and in the project overview.

 - **Estimate**: The number of points for this story.
-This number is used to generate the progress graphs that are available in `am progress` and on the overview page.
+This number is used to generate the velocity graphs that are available in `am velocity` and on the overview page.

 - **Status**: The status of a story describes whether it is unplanned, planned, doing, or finished.